Experienced Alpharetta Estate Planning Attorneys

 Undergoing the estate planning process allows parents to develop a contingency plan in the event they are no longer able to care for their children.
 Estate planning also provides a way for people to transfer future legal responsibilities, dictate how their assets will be distributed and help to maintain a certain standard of living.

-After discussing your goals and objectives, attorney Craig Lerman will convey your wishes by drafting some of the following documents on:
+After discussing your goals and objectives, our attorneys will convey your wishes by drafting some of the following documents:

 Probate Administration

 The passing of a loved one is a difficult and emotionally charged time without the added stress of legal issues.
-Craig Lerman helps clients properly carry out their probate responsibilities.
+At Lerman Law Associates, P.C., we help clients properly carry out their probate responsibilities.

-Some issues he can assist you with include:
+Some issues we can assist you with include:

 - Transfer of property